microsoft/typespec/docs/extending-typespec/create-decorators.md

 ### Decorator parameter marshalling

-For certain TypeSpec types (Literal types) the decorator do not receive the actual type but a marshalled value if the decorator parmaeter type is a `valueof`.
-This is to simplify the most common cases.
+For certain TypeSpec types (Literal types), the decorator does not receive the actual type but a marshalled value if the decorator parameter type is a `valueof`.
+This simplifies the most common cases.

 | TypeSpec Type     | Marshalled value in JS |
 | ----------------- | ---------------------- |